 Flexible Eligibility allows The Highland Council to set its own criteria of identifying households that are fuel poor or living on a low income and vulnerable to the effects of living in a cold home.
 ECO Flex aims to tackle private tenure housing, which includes privately rented and owner occupied properties.
-Social housing is not eligible for ECO Flex; however The Highland Council will strive to include social housing (including council and housing association properties) under other funding streams where possible.
+Due to separate landlord requirements to meet minimum energy efficiency standards there are restrictions on private rented properties.
+Only solid wall and renewables will be eligible for EPC Band F & G. Social housing is not eligible for ECO Flex; however The Highland Council will strive to include social housing (including council and housing association properties) under other funding streams where possible.
 The following criteria only apply to the ECO Flex programme.